 My new favourite pizza recipe – soft, yet crispy pizza dough topped with tomato sauce with a hint of barbecue flavour, chicken, smoked bacon and melted cheese.

 A couple of weeks ago I shared my recipe for barbecue chicken and bacon pasta.
-I had some sauce left over, but not enough to make pasta for the four of us so he suggested using it for pizza instead.
+I had some sauce left over, but not enough to make pasta for the four of us so I decided to use it for pizza instead.
 It turns out that what made a great pasta dish, makes an even better pizza.
 The tomato sauce with a hint of barbecue flavour packs in so much more flavour that simply using passata or tomato purée, and the chicken and bacon top it off perfectly.

 I’ve chosen to use a mix of mozzarella and cheddar but you could use one or the other if that’s what you’ve got at home.
 For simplicity I used ready-grated mozzarella as I find it much easier to spread evenly on a pizza.